 Smidge

 Smidge is the weapon of choice to keep the midges at bay.
 This is an official product made specifically for midge season and is considered highly successful... although you might have to "clart" yourself in it for it to be efficacious.
+It contains 20% Picaridin (also known as Saltidin) — endorsed by the WHO and Health Protection Scotland as an effective insect repellent.

 The main selling points of Smidge: